-Goal 1: Identify historically significant buildings and sites.
+Goal 1: Preserve historically significant buildings and sites.

-- Objective: To work with the County Historical Society to identify historic resources so they may be considered in future planning. - Objective: To ensure that any known cemeteries, human burials or archaeological sites are protected from encroachment by roads or any development activities.
+- Objective: To work with local historical societies, like the County Historical Society, to identify historic resources so they may be considered in future planning. - Objective: To ensure that any known cemeteries, human burials or archaeological sites are protected from encroachment by roads or any development activities.